cyanogilvie/resolve/doc/resolve.md

 	stream protocols, *SOCK_DGRAM* only datagram protocols.

 **-flags** *list of flags*
 :	Modify the request with the set of flags specified.
-See **FLAGS** for the available choices.
+See **ADD FLAGS** for the available choices.

-# FLAGS
+# ADD FLAGS

 **AI_PASSIVE**
 :	Return results suitable for binding to a listening socket, so :http -> 0.0.0.0:80.
 Without